Over the 4 year, US insulin prices doubled: diabetics take extreme measures

 This division of servings led to the death of Patterson's daughter-in-law Meagan Carter.
 In 2000, she was diagnosed with type 1 diabetes, and in 2014 she was admitted to a hospital with diabetic ketoacidosis, a condition in which her blood sugar becomes too high and her blood becomes acidic.
 This can be fatal in just a few hours or days.

-“I think that at that moment she began to cut portions from time to time,” Patterson said. - She lost her job as a nurse in June 2018 and medical insurance with her.
-As a result, she paid 900 dollars a month for three ampoules with insulin, each of which was enough for a week.
+“I think at that point she started to cut portions from time to time,” Patterson said. - She lost her job as a nurse in June 2018 and her health insurance along with her.
+As a result, she paid $ 900 a month for three ampoules of insulin, each of which lasted a week.

 Carter got nauseous on Christmas Eve and developed symptoms of diabetic ketoacidosis.